h8man/NavMeshPlus/README.md

 # NavMeshPlus

+# Unity NavMesh 2D Pathfinding
-This repo is a proof of concept of NavMeshComponents for Unity 2D https://docs.unity3d.com/Manual/class-NavMeshSurface.html
+This repo is a proof of concept of Unity NavMesh and Pathfinding in 2D It is explores NavMeshComponents abilities for Unity 2D https://docs.unity3d.com/Manual/class-NavMeshSurface.html

 # 2D NavMesh